Welcome and thank you for visiting Orbilift.

 END OF SECTION 1

-© ORBILIFT PTY LTD, AUSTRALIA, 2024
+© ORBILIFT PTY LTD, AUSTRALIA, 2025

-THIS WEBSITE IS FOR GENERAL INFORMATION ONLY.
+THIS WEBSITE IS FOR GENERAL CONSIDERATION ONLY.
 NO CONTENT MAY BE USED FOR: TECHNICAL, COMMERCIAL, LEGAL, ACADEMIC OR JOURNALISTIC PURPOSES.
 THE ORBILIFT IS IN MID-STAGE DEVELOPMENT AND OUTCOMES MAY DIFFER FROM PROJECTIONS.
 ORBILIFT IS PROTECTED WITH PATENT-FILINGS AND TRADEMARK-FILINGS IN MULTIPLE JURISDICTIONS, GLOBALLY.